MistaCalpone/Goofy-Predictor-Bloxflip/README.md

 # Goofy-Predictor-Code
-A leaked Bloxflip predictor (fake)
+A leaked fake Bloxflip predictor, do not purchase it

 # How to set up